Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Port Noarlunga South has 20 active public transport stops, all of which are bus stops.
-These stops are served by 14 different routes that together provide 627 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically living just 171 meters from the nearest stop.
+Port Noarlunga South has 20 active public transport stops, all serving buses.
+These stops are covered by 14 routes, providing a total of 627 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents on average 171 meters from the nearest stop.
+Most residents commute outward daily.
+Car use dominates at 90%, while train use stands at 6%.
+Vehicle ownership averages 1.6 per dwelling, higher than the regional norm.

 Frequently Asked Questions - Transport